 I was delighted to join the NSC as Executive Director in May 2004, having previously been a program manager at a national non-profit, the director of operations at a fast-paced socially-responsible local business, and a public interest lawyer serving the deaf community in the Washington, DC area.
 My spouse, Gina, and I live in Northampton with our two sons, Avery and Quinn, and are active in the Northampton Quaker Meeting.

 Sarah Pease, Program Director

 I began volunteering at the NSC in 2000 and was immediately hooked on the place, so it was truly a blessing to become the Program Director in March of 2008.
 Previously, I have done administrative work for educational and social service organizations and worked as a computer programmer and a math teacher.
-Although I spent 11 years of my childhood as a corn-fed Iowa girl, I have lived in this area for more than 20 years and feel blessed to call Northampton my home.
+Although I didn’t grow up here, I have lived in Western Mass since 1982 and feel blessed to call Northampton my home.
 When I am not at the NSC, I enjoy doing origami and singing a capella music.

 Diane Meehan, Hilltown Pantry Director

 I live with my husband, Michael, in Worthington and feel fortunate that I have found work for nearly thirty years in the hilltowns that offers help to the residents in the hilltown community.
 I also feel fortunate that our two adult children and their families have settled nearby in Western Massachusetts.
 I love the beautiful woodlands that are outside our door.
 It is wonderful to have our own space for gardening and to catch sight of wildlife wandering through the backyard.
 When the Hilltown Pantry needed to find a new parent agency in 2005, the Northampton Survival Center stepped into that role and established their only off site program.
 They continue to be welcoming and supportive to me as a co-worker and to our small, rural pantry.